fieldtrip/website/tutorial/preproc/denoising_opm.md

 #### Exercise

 {% include markup/skyblue %}
 Examine the PCA components in the icabrowser interface.
 Which components show smooth spatial patterns that are characteristic of ambient noise?
-Which components show more focal patterns that might represent sensor-specific noise?
-{% include markup/end %}
+Which components show more focal patterns that might represent sensor-specific noise?{% include markup/end %}

 {% include markup/yellow %}
 Note: Some of the PCs may show smooth patterns, but they are not necessarily the first ordered PCs.
 For example, component 2 might be not a good candidate for SSP.
 This indicates that the quality of the (emptyroom) recording may be insufficient to automatically capture the main noise components in the first few PCs.
 This is relevant for the algorithmic implementation of the SSP-algorithm below, which will remove the first 'N' spatial components from the data.